 Co-op is an educational model that integrates paid, full-time work-terms with your program of study, offering students the opportunity to combine real world experience with their classroom training.
 Students in the co-op program employment skills specific to the iSchool professions.
 Learn more about the iSchool Co-op Program.

-Employers who wish to post a position or want further information may contact the iSchool Student Services Coordinator at email@example.com or 604-822-2461.
+Employers who wish to post a position or want further information may contact the iSchool Educational Services Coordinator at email@example.com or 604-822-2461.